MODARTT ORGANTEQ - User Manual

 1' = 8' / 8 triple octave (sometimes seen as a mutation)

-All the stops mentionned so far are single rank stops: there are as many pipes as the number of keys, one pipe per key.
+All the stops mentioned so far are single rank stops: there are as many pipes as the number of keys, one pipe per key.
 Mixture stops combine several flue ranks: one key activates several pipes at different heights.
-These pipes cannot sound separatly.
+These pipes cannot sound separately.

 The ranks of Mixture stops might also have breaks along the tessitura.
 A break is a change in the pipe height that occures between two keys.
 The following table shows the actual height of an octave rank (4') with a break at B2/C3: